projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 research to support his lguest hypervisor in 2007, and it quickly became the de facto standard for KVM's para-virtualized I/O devices.

-Virtio is very popular for virtual I/O devices because is provides a straightforward, efficient, standard, and extensible mechanism, and eliminates the need for boutique, per-environment, or per-OS mechanisms.
+Virtio is very popular for virtual I/O devices because it provides a straightforward, efficient, standard, and extensible mechanism, and eliminates the need for boutique, per-environment, or per-OS mechanisms.
 For example, rather than having a variety of device emulation